awslabs/project-lakechain/docs/src/content/docs/text-processing/nlp-text-processor.md

 ---

-The NLP text processor middleware uses [Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/what-is.html) to provide natural language processing (NLP) capabilities to your pipeline.
-It provides capability to analyze and extract the substance of text documents and use that text as an input to other middlewares in your pipeline.
-For example, running sentiment analysis, part-of-speech tagging, and named entity recognition on your text documents.
+The NLP text processor middleware uses [Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/what-is.html) to provide natural language processing capabilities to your pipelines.
+It allows you to analyze and extract the substance of text documents and use that as an input to other middlewares in your pipeline.
+For example, running sentiment analysis, PII detection, part-of-speech tagging, and named entity recognition on your text documents.

 ---